isomerpages/mindef-ndp2022/_about/stories.md

             <td style="width: 240px"><img src="/images/NDP22 Website About Stories 20May2022 10am3.jpg" alt="image"></td>
             <td>
                 <b>A PASSION THAT IS IN SYNC</b><br><b>Singapore Synchronised Swimming Team</b>
-                <p>While the spectators see grace and synchroneity above the
+                <p style="margin-top: 0px">While the spectators see grace and synchroneity above the
 surface, there is an immense amount of work under the surface.
 Strength, artistry, movement control, breath control and team work are required.
 The team has represented Singapore in numerous